arthur91f/exeiac/docs/philosophy.md

 ## Common infra code problems we try to solve with exeIaC

+- You found an ip adress or some cred that have pop from nowhere in your infra code and don't know if it's still usefull.
+How it happens ?
+Because you have copy paste a terraform output to your ansible groups var one year before.
+- You deploy a new feature by applying a terraform state and forget to reapply an other directory else where.
+How it happens ?
+You haven't write it in the documentation or you forget to read the docs.
+- You have a very big documentation full of exception, that is not 100% up to date.
+- You reapply regularly all the infra to avoid drift.
+- You take some shortcut and do few things by hand because it is complicated to write it on code for some edge case.
+- As a new comers on the team, you found the code but you don't know how to deploy it (what creds, what inventory, what env vars to use, what tools version)

 ## Define the brick concept

 ### What we will try to do with the brick concept